 - 3 cups coconut

 - Toast your coconut by spreading it out on a baking mat lined cookie sheet and putting in the oven at about 350°.
 Make sure you toss the coconut frequently with a fork or spatula to prevent burning.

-- Once thickened, remove from heat, and add in your coconut and pecans.
-Stir until well combined and then cool in your fridge before using.
+- Once thickened, remove from heat, and fold in your coconut and pecans.
+Stir until well combined and then cool completely in your fridge before using.

 German Chocolate frosting is totally worth the extra work.
 It’s a little summery with the coconut but still super rich enough to be savored in the winter.